Secret Games 2: The Escort

 Secret Games 2: The Escort is a 1993 American erotic thriller film directed by Gregory Dark.
 The film stars Martin Hewitt, Marie Leroux, Amy Rochelle, Sara Suzanne Brown, Holly Spencer, and Jennifer Peace.
-Despite its title and also being directed by Dark and starring Hewitt, the film has no relation with Secret Games (1992).
+Despite its title and also being directed by Dark and starring Hewitt, the film has no relation with Secret Games, which is the second installment in the film trilogy's series.

 Plot

 A married artist enters the world of intrigue and sexual exploration with a prostitute.